 My name is Brian Fitzgerald and this is a website about looking for the roots of my father's family in Ireland.
-My particular roots are on the Dingle peninsula in the county of Kerry, and like most webpages dedicated to a particular search, not all of my experience in tracking back to my ancestors will be relevant to others looking to do the same.
+While my particular roots are on the Dingle peninsula in the county of Kerry, like most webpages dedicated to a particular search, some of my experience in tracking back to my ancestors may be relevant to others looking to do the same.
 There are many many other lines of Fitzgeralds and FitzGeralds, and the resources available for search in other countries, and even within Ireland, can vary greatly.
 If you're looking for your own family's roots in Ireland, there's a few research tools that have helped me which you'll find in the Resources section -- along with a few that may help if your ancestors emigrated to the US -- regardless of what country they came from.

-But I do have some general advice.
+I hope my own search experience might be helpful to others, and I do have some general advice.
 Over the course of ten years or so of idle curiousity and bouts of directed research, the most useful information I 've gotten has come from... other researchers and other Fitzgeralds.
 A non-related Australian FitzGerald who had seen my website and detoured his own research while in Ireland to find the birth records of my Great-Uncles and Aunts.
-A cousin who pointed out I had the wrong ship's manifest for the wrong Fitzgerald's arrival in New York, because he remembered a crucial, tiny detail of a story: his own father recalling his father said his ship had arrived at Ellis Island on his birthday.
+A cousin who pointed out I had the wrong ship's manifest for the wrong Fitzgerald's arrival in New York, because he remembered a crucial, tiny detail of a story: his own father, my uncle, recalling that his father said his ship had arrived at Ellis Island on his birthday.
 And finally a distant cousin, still living in Dingle where my people came from, who like me simply enjoyed the thrill of the hunt through dusty data following little clues, who had reconstructed so much of the story I'd missed, and who knew the stories of many of the descendants of our common Great-Great-Grandfather -- some of whom still live in the area around Brandon and Cappagh.

 In the early 12th Century, a fellow named Diarmait Mac Murchada of Leinster found himself exiled from the Emerald Isle when his friend the High King of Ireland died.
 He petitioned British King Henry II to allow him to recruit a possy of Norman knights to regain his land.
 Among the invading force were FitzHenrys and FitzStephens and fitz Godbert de Roche, the first Norman knight to set foot in Ireland.
 Why all these Fitzies?